marcohenriques/python-project-skeleton/{{cookiecutter.project_name}}/CONTRIBUTING.md

 For version control, consider follow the [git-flow](https://nvie.com/posts/a-successful-git-branching-model/) branching model.

 Follow the pre-installed [git message template](./.gitmessage).
 The commit message should follow [the conventional commits](https://www.conventionalcommits.org).
-We run [`commitlint` on CI](https://github.com/marketplace/actions/commit-linter) to validate it, there's also a pre-commit hooks to check at commit time.
+We run [`commitlint` on CI](https://github.com/marketplace/actions/commit-linter) to validate it.

+## Environment variables

+The project comes with a `.env.template` file where you can find the relevant environment variables used in the project.
+You should copy this file to `.env` and fill in/change the values.